Cosmian/kms/documentation/docs/zero_trust.md

 The bootstrap server will then start the main KMS server (3), which will open an HTTPS port using the API TLS certificate; this port exposes the API endpoints to the users.

-Iff the API TLS certificate does **not** contain a *quote*, the bootstrap server will request the main KMS server to open a second HTTPS port initialized with the bootstrap certificate above (which contains a *quote* ).
+If the API TLS certificate does **not** contain a *quote*, the bootstrap server will request the main KMS server to open a second HTTPS port initialized with the bootstrap certificate above (which contains a *quote*).

 The main KMS server is now started, and the bootstrap will shut down.

 ## Attesting the correctness of the installation (4)

 The users, like the system administrator, can attest to the correctness of the installation by using the `ckms` CLI `verify` subcommand.
-Please check the `[ckms` documentation](./cli/cli.md) for more details on performing this operation.
+Please check the [`ckms` documentation](./cli/cli.md) for more details on performing this operation.

 ### If the server API endpoints are behind an RA-TLS certificate